 At the 1:20 mark, Natalia Osipova (as Kitri) does a series of passés

 Pas de Bourrée

 A series of quick steps en pointe or demi-pointe.
 Starting in fifth with the right foot to front.
 The dancer stretches the left leg and crosses behind the right leg, taking a tiny step with the right and bringing the left leg to front.

-At 1:17 Maria Alexandrova (as Myrtha) does a couple of pas de bourrées on pointe
+At 1:17, Maria Alexandrova (as Myrtha) does pas de bourrées on pointe

 To recap on the above watch, for example, Swan Lake‘s four little swans: